 About

-Anna's work is rooted in her own lived experience as a survivor.
-After being raised and educated in high-control religion, Anna spent years working in fundamentalist organizations before recognizing the signs of religious trauma in her own life.
-This personal journey of healing from institutional harm is the wellspring for her written work.
+Anna Clark Miller is an author, trainer, and licensed professional counselor who is dedicated to helping survivors heal from religious trauma, spiritual abuse, and high-control groups.
+Her work is rooted in her own lived experience as a survivor.
+After being born and raised in a high-control religious group, Anna spent years working in fundamentalist organizations before recognizing the signs of religious trauma in her own life.
+Her personal journey of healing from institutional harm is the wellspring for work.

 Featured Work